The Guide to the Tongan Language(c) James Blackwood - Tonga Ministry of Tourism

 Tonga is home to two official languages: Tongan and English.
-While Tongan is the most-used language, English is a second language of most Tongans in Tonga’s most populated islands, like Tongatapu and Vava’u.
+While Tongan (Lea Faka-Tonga) is the most-used language, English is the second language of most Tongans in Tonga’s most populated islands, like Tongatapu and Vava’u.
 Nevertheless, you’re bound to encounter plenty of Tongan words and phrases during your getaway, from people saying “malo e lelei” to seeing “lu” on the menu and sleeping in a “fale”.
-Learn a little about the Tongan language in this quick guide to the language of Tonga.
+Learn a little about the Tonga language in this quick guide to the language of Tonga.

 5 Fun Facts About the Tongan Language

-• The Tongan language is locally known as Fakatongan!
+1. The Tongan language is locally known as “Fakatongan” or “Lea Faka-Tonga“!

-• There are several numbering systems in Tonga, for instance, counting coconuts, yams or fish have a different numbering system for each
+2. There are several numbering systems in Tonga, for instance, counting coconuts, yams or fish has a different numbering system for each

 Where Does the Tongan Language Come From?